stoyantodorovbg/resolve-utilities/README.md

     }
 }
 ```
-- In `requiredInput` property add the properties names which `execute` method is going to use.
+- In `requiredInput` add the properties names which `execute` uses.
-- In `defaultInput` property add the properties names with default values.
-Every time when `Resolver` `useUtility` method is called these values will be used while they aren't sent to it in the second parameter.
+- In `defaultInput` add the properties names with theirs default values.
+When `useUtility` method is called these values are used unless they aren't added to the second parameter.

 #### Resolver